adcident12/n8n-demo/README.md

 ### 🧠 Workflow 1: Web Content Processing & Discord AI Summary & Broadcast LINE

 #### Overview
 This n8n workflow automates the process of extracting important content from multiple web pages and processing it with AI assistance.
-The workflow is designed to scrape content from various positions (URLs), extract key information, and use AI to analyze and rearrange the content before sending it to Discord.
+The workflow is designed to scrape content from various positions (URLs), extract key information, and use AI to analyze and rearrange the content before sending it to Discord, and save to Vector DB.

 #### Components